jack23curtin/Image-Transform/README.md

 ## Altering the transformations

-### Probabity of the Transformation
+### Probability  of the Transformation
-The probabity of the Transformation means how likely the Transformation will occur for each image
+The probability of the Transformation means how likely the Transformation will occur for each image

-The transformations are currently set to occurr 50% probablitiy for each image
+The transformations are currently set to occurr 50% probability for each image
 ```
 #Gives a 1/2 chance
 if random.sample(set([0, 1]), 1) == [0]:
 ```

-If you would like to decrease the probablility, you can add more 1s to the array:
+If you would like to decrease the probability, you can add more 1s to the array:
 ```
 #Gives a 1/3 chance
 if random.sample(set([0, 1, 1]), 1) == [0]:
 ```

-If you would like to increase the probablility, you can add more 0s to the array:
+If you would like to increase the probability, you can add more 0s to the array:
 ```
 #Gives a 2/3 chance
 if random.sample(set([0, 1, 0,]), 1) == [0]: